AlibabaCloudDocs/ram/intl.en-US/SDK Reference/STS SDK Reference/STS SDK for .NET.md

 # STS SDK for .NET

-This topic describes how to install STS SDK for .NET and provides an example about how to use the SDK for .NET.
+This topic describes how to install STS SDK for .NET and provides an example on how to use STS SDK for .NET.

 ## Background information

--   To use an SDK for .NET, you must install the core library of Alibaba Cloud SDK for .NET\(`aliyun-net-sdk-core`\) and the STS SDK \(`aliyun-net-sdk-sts`\).
+-   To use STS SDK for .NET, you must install the core library of Alibaba Cloud SDK for .NET \(`aliyun-net-sdk-core`\) and the STS SDK \(`aliyun-net-sdk-sts`\).
 -   Alibaba Cloud provides [OpenAPI Explorer](https://api.aliyun.com/) to simplify API usage.
 You can use OpenAPI Explorer to debug API operations and dynamically generate SDK sample code.
--   For information about STS API operations, see [What is STS?](/intl.en-US/API Reference (STS)/What is STS?.md).
+-   For more information about STS API operations, see [What is STS?](/intl.en-US/API Reference/API Reference (STS)/What is STS?.md).
--   For information about endpoints to access STS, see [Endpoints](/intl.en-US/API Reference (STS)/Endpoints.md).
+-   For more information about the endpoint of STS, see [Endpoints](/intl.en-US/API Reference/API Reference (STS)/Endpoints.md).

 ## Install the SDK for .NET

-For information about how to install the SDK for .NET, see [Get started]().
+For more information about how to install the SDK for .NET, see [Get started]().

 You can download the installation packages of the SDK for .NET from the following links: